codeclimate/styleguide/README.md

   exceptions: `puts`, `p`, `raise`, and class macros
 - Use parentheses when defining methods that take arguments
 - Don't use `unless` with an `else` branch.
 Switch the conditionals.
+- Do, or do not.
+There is no `try`.

 ## Project structure